HunterLikeFarmer/MF-MES/README.md

 # Python Code for ***Multi-fidelity Max-value Entropy Search (MF-MES)***
 This page provides a python implementation of MF-MES (Takeno et al., ICML2020) and its extensions.
-The code can reproduce the result of our upcoming paper that extends the conference version of MF-MES (Takeno et al., Neural Computation, 2022).
+The code can reproduce the result of our paper that extends the conference version of MF-MES (Takeno et al., Neural Computation, 2022).

 # Environment